LukeShortCloud/rootpages/src/openstack/tripleo.rst

    Horizon, "Stein", "", Web dashboard for deploying an Overcloud.
    Ironic, "", "", Manages the bare-metal provisioning.
    Keystone, "", "", Authentication of OpenStack services.
-   Kolla, "", "", Provides container images of OpenStack services.
+   Kolla, Victoria, "Ansible (`TCIB <https://opendev.org/openstack/tripleo-ansible/src/branch/master/tripleo_ansible/roles/tripleo_container_image_build>`__)", Provides container images of OpenStack services.
    MariaDB, "", "", Database for OpenStack services.
    Mistral, Victoria, Ansible, Workflows are used to define and execute all of the deployment processes.
    Neutron, "", "", Manages the Overcloud networks.